COVID-19: Remotely delivered interventions to reduce social isolation and loneliness

 What we found

-- Supported video-communication interventions were regarded positively by older adults, with some evidence of decreases in feelings of loneliness and increases in social support scores.
+- Supported video communication interventions were regarded positively by older adults, with some evidence of lower feelings of loneliness and higher social support scores.

 - Online discussion groups and forums showed mixed results.